MRI Both Hip Joint

 An MRI both hip joint creates picture of the joint comprising of sacroiliac joint, pubic bones, lower lumbar spine and its surrounding soft tissues.
 The images captured during the MRI scan can be stored on an electronic device which is further printed on a film.
 The MRI scan is radiationless test which uses strong magnetic and radio waves to create detailed and clear 3D multiple images.
 The whole MRI scan procedure takes about 40-60 minutes.

-Why Get Tested for MRI Both Hip Joint?
+Why is MRI Both Hip Joint done?

 - To detect fractures of the bones forming the hip joint